bloominstituteoftechnology/Sprint-Challenge--Algorithms/README.md

 ## Rubric

-Each test in the Data Structures portion is worth 2 points.
+Each test in the Data Structures portion is worth 2 points for a total of 6.
-Each runtime analysis question in the Data Structures portion is worth 1 point.
+Each runtime analysis question in the Data Structures portion is worth 1 point for a total of 6.
-Each question in the Algorithms portion is worth 2 points.
+Each question in the Algorithms portion is worth 2 points for a total of 8.

 In order to earn a score of 3, you'll need to score at least 90%, or 18 / 20 total possible points.